Betting – Sports Betting Guide

 Over/under bets are most often used in football and basketball and are very simple to understand.
 Before a game, a sportsbook will predict how many points the two teams in a game will score.
 Your job is to decide if they’re right or not.
 It doesn’t matter who wins the game, or how many point either team scores.
 All that matters is the total amount of points scored.

-For example, if a sportsbook predicts that the Miami Dolphins and Minnesota Vikings will score 48 points in total, you can bet the over (more than 48 points), or the under (less than 48 points).
+For example, if a sports betting site predicts that the Miami Dolphins and Minnesota Vikings will score 48 points in total, you can bet the over (more than 48 points), or the under (less than 48 points).

 Over/under bets generally have odds set at -110, meaning that a bet of $110 would return $100 in profit.